bitcoin-computer/node-js-boilerplate/README.md

 A basic example for using the [Bitcoin|Computer](https://bitcoin-computer.gitbook.io/docs/).
-It's a smart contract written in Javascript and deployed using node.js.
-The smart contract is a vanilla Javascript program:
+The example shows how to write a smart contract in Javascript and how to deploy it using node.js.
+The smart contract is the following Javascript program:

 ````
 class Counter {